carotinoid/Maze-cpp/README.md

 	' ' is empty place, you can go there.
 	'#' is wall.
-	's' is starting point.
+	'S' is starting point.
-	'e' is ending point.
+	'E' is ending point.
-	'p' shows where you are.
+	'P' shows where you are.

-you can go up, left, down, right with wasd.
+&nbsp;&nbsp;you can go up, left, down, right with <b>WASD</b>.

-but, you want to change the shape of maze, you can use add ' and ,.<br>
+&nbsp;&nbsp;but, you want to change the shape of maze, you can use add ' and ,.<br>
-write the shape of maze with SizeofMaze.<br>
+Write the shape of maze with SizeofMaze. like this.<br>
-  like this.<br>

 	5
 	#####